brianjamesquinn1/dotfiles/vim-tips.md

 # Normal Mode #
 ### Basic ###
 ```
 i          : enter insert mode
 v          : enter visual mode
 :          : enter command mode
 0          : move to beginning of line
 I          : move to beginning of line + enter insert mode
 $          : move to end of line
 A          : move to end of line + enter insert mode
 gg         : move to top of file
 G          : move to bottom of file
 %          : jump to matching brace
 /+<regex>  : search for regex (case sensitive)
 n          : next occurance of search
 N          : previous occurance of search
 r          : replace
 yy         : copy current line
 dd         : delete & copy current line
 p          : paste on line below
 P          : paste directly on cursor
+help <tag> : get help on a tag (call :helptags ALL to gen tags for plugins)
 ```
 ### Advanced ###
 ```